EnzoSeason/keeper/README.md

 There are 2 services:

-- Identity Service: It manages the user (sign in & sign out).
+- Identity Service: It manages the user.
+Authentication is not includes.

 - Reporting Service: It's composed by 2 parts